Skip to main content

 Emily Dixon

 Emily Dixon received a BA in Latin and Greek with a minor in Archaeology from the University of Richmond in 2023.
 She is currently working toward an MA in Classical Archaeology at the University of North Carolina, Chapel Hill.
-She has participated in fieldwork at historic sites in Virginia and a Roman villa site in Portugal.
-Her research interests are focused on Roman archaeology and material culture.
+She has participated in fieldwork at historic sites in Virginia and now works as the lab supervisor for the Santa Susana Archaeological Project in Portugal.
+Her interests include Roman material culture, aspects of identity in the Roman world, and the archaeology of Roman provinces.

 Curriculum Vitae